Liteboho Molise

-Liteboho Molise (born 23rd January 1988) is an actress from Lesotho.
-She is better known for her role in the SABC 2 Venda soapie, Muvhango, where she has played Teboho since May 2012.
-Liteboho was born in Butha-Buthe, Lesotho.
+Liteboho Molise (born 23 January 1988) is an actress from Lesotho.

+She is known for her role in the SABC 2 Venda soapie, Muvhango, where she has played Teboho since May 2012.

-Early life
+Early life and education

-Liteboho was born and raised in Lesotho in the district of Butha-Buthe.
-There, she schooled at Sophia Primary school and later attended Mohale's Hoek High School where she matriculated.
+Molise was born and raised in Lesotho in the district of Butha-Buthe.
+There, she was educated at Sophia Primary school and later attended Mohale's Hoek High School, located in Mohale's Hoek, where she matriculated.
 Her parents stayed in Maseru whilst she was raised by her aunt.